pasqualedazzeo/auralytics/USER_GUIDE.md

-# Transcription App - User Guide
+# Auralytics - User Guide

-Welcome to the Transcription App!
+Welcome to the Auralytics!
 This guide will help you understand how to use the application to record, transcribe, and analyze conversations.

 ## Table of Contents